PhD Programme Psychology Vienna

 Admission Procedure

-The admission procedure consists of the online application and the selection procedure.
-If the admission procedure is passed, a study place will be allocated subject to the availability of places.
+The admission procedure for the winter semester 2025/26 runs from 1 March 2025 to 30 June 2025 (late applications possible until 20 August 2025).
+The admission consists of the online application and the selection procedure.
+If the admission is successfully completed, a study spot will be allocated subject to availability.

-Important: If you are already studying / have studied at SFU, please contact the Studies Service Center before creating a new account on the online application platform.
+If you are already studying / have studied at SFU, please contact the Studies Service Center before creating a new account in the online application platform.

 Online application: